 Mistakes multiplied to the point that the Broncos finished 31st in the league in giveaways with 34.
 Early-game turnovers were particularly damaging, and they were the primary cause of an eight-game losing streak that was the Broncos’ longest in 50 years — a frustrating half-season stretch that saw the Broncos lead for just four minutes and one second.

 The Broncos started three different quarterbacks, the most for them in any single season since 2003.
-To make matters worse, the Broncos cycled through Siemian, Brock Osweiler and Paxton Lynch twice because of injuries and on-field struggles .
+To make matters worse, the Broncos cycled through Siemian, Brock Osweiler and Paxton Lynch twice because of injuries and on-field struggles.
 No matter who was under center, the offense never found a consistent groove.
-By March of the following year, only the young Lynch remained on the roster.
+By the following regular season, none of those three quarterbacks remained on the Broncos’ roster.

 In the middle of a 10-game stretch in which the offense generated just 11 touchdowns and never accounted for 20 or more points in a single game, offensive coordinator Mike McCoy was dismissed.
 Quarterbacks coach Bill Musgrave, a Grand Junction native who played two seasons as John Elway’s backup in the 1990s, replaced him, simplified the offense and got better results down the stretch, but it was too little, too late for Denver’s 2017 hopes.